sipa-js/sipa/README.md

 #### Linux/Unix/MacOS

-So if the command `sipa` is not available after installation, add the following line to your shell config if you are using linux/macOS/unix (`~/.bashrc`, `~/.zshrc`/...):
+If the command `sipa` is not available after installation, add the following line to your shell config if you are using linux/macOS/unix (`~/.bashrc`, `~/.zshrc`/...):
 ```shell
 export PATH="$(yarn global bin):$PATH"
 ```